GBrachetta/eslint-config/README.md

 "prettier": "@gbrachetta/prettier-config"
 ```

-Or create a `.eslintrc.json` and `.prettierrc.json` files and add `extends: "@gbrachetta/eslint-config"` and `"@gbrachetta/prettier-config"` respectivally.
+If you need to override or extend the settings, you can create a `.eslintrc.json` and `.prettierrc.json` files and add `extends: "@gbrachetta/eslint-config"` and `"@gbrachetta/prettier-config"` respectivally.
 As an example:

 ```json
 // .eslintrc.json